An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 This particular issue could be addressed though: SQL Server could report all strict-check issues as level 9, and make sure to report the correct line number for the issues.
 The tools would then be changed to display procedure and line number for level-9 messages.
 Alternatively, the messages could be reported as level-0 messages as warnings are today, but all strict-check messages would start with "Line nnn:".
 The tools would need to be adapted so that you can double-click on such a message to find where it origins from.

 But there is more to it.
-I am quite sure that once these checks are in place more than one DBA would say "I don't accept any strict-check messages in my databases, and he want to have them all reported as errors to prevent the objects to be created.
+I am quite sure that once these checks are in place more than one DBA would say "I don't accept any strict-check messages in my databases", and he will want to have them all reported as errors to prevent the objects to be created.
 This could be met by having SET STRICT_CHECKS WARNINGS, SET STRICT_CHECKS ERRORS and SET STRICT_CHECKS NONE.
 But again, my preference is for a simple on/off switch.

 What is a little more realistic is that only some of the issues found by strict checks are reported as errors, whereas others are reported as warnings.
 And that is alright, as long as line numbers are reported for these warnings.